-We have added a new, fall inspired martini to our Specialty Cocktail list – a Pumpkin Spice Martini!
+It’s back!
+Our fall inspired martini has returned to our Specialty Cocktail list – a Pumpkin Spice Martini!
 Can’t make it to Camden to try one yourself?
 Enjoy one at home using our recipe (posted below).
 Creamy with a hint of spice, it’s perfect for a cool autumn night by the fire!

 Pumpkin Spice Martini

 2 parts Vanilla Vodka

 Ground Nutmeg or Pumpkin Pie Spices for garnish

 In your favorite shaker, add first three ingredients over ice.
 Shake until the outside of the shaker frosts.
 Pour into a chilled martini glass rimmed with crushed graham crackers.
 Garnish with a sprinkle of ground nutmeg or pumpkin pie spice and enjoy!